 Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 Montreal has a special place in my heart.
-My two-year long immigration project revolved around this great city.
+My two-year-long immigration project revolved around this great city.
 Before I set foot in Canada,...

 Montreal has a special place in my heart.
-My two-year long immigration project revolved around this great city.
-Before I set foot in Canada, I already had a pretty good idea where I would live, work, send my kids to daycare and school, shop for groceries, spend weekends and so forth.
+My two-year-long immigration project revolved around this great city.
+Before I set foot in Canada, I already had a pretty good idea of where I would live, work, send my kids to daycare and school, shop for groceries, spend weekends and so forth.
 And while I was seriously planning to settle in Montreal, I secretly envied those who could afford to live in Vancouver.
 So far, neither city ended up being my home.
 This did not prevent me from exploring Montreal though where I have spent quite a bit of time over the past 10 years.
 And you know what I like the most about this city?
 Not bagels, not smoked meat, not even poutine.
 Its métro!
-Here is my reasons why.
+Here are my reasons why.

 Smell.

-On my very first full day in Canada back in 2011, I got to know the Montreal métro when I headed downtown from Hochelaga-Maisonneuve where I was temporary staying.
+On my very first full day in Canada back in 2011, I got to know the Montreal métro when I headed downtown from Hochelaga-Maisonneuve where I was temporarily staying.
 As brand new immigrants, my friends and I didn't have much of a choice but to rent a tiny, smelly apartment in an old three-story dump house in a neighbourhood where most people do two things - receive government welfare and smoke weed.

 The first thing I noticed as I was descending into the Joliette station was a very strong and unique smell.